go-goyave/goyave/v6_CHANGELOG.md

   - added options for MaxHeaderValueCount and DisableClientPriority
   - Config accessor removed
   - DB accessor removed (DB detached from server)
+  - Context accessor added
+  - Context option added (so the context can be enriched before the server is started, useful for initialization phase and tests)
+  - BaseContext option now takes a parent context as parameter
+  - error returned if the server is started with a canceled context now contains context.Canceled in the chain
+  - Transaction mode removed.
+Use sqlmock instead
+  - ReplaceDB removed.
+Use sqlmock instead
+  - Logger is now an accessor function, not a field.
+Field unexported.
+Set the logger with Options instead.
 - websocket: New() now takes a configuration struct as parameter
 - validation:
   - no more access to Config and DB